jidongbsu/cs333/labs/rebinding/README.md

 $ sudo rndc reload attacker32.com
 ```

-7.6. go back to the victim client browser and see if the temperature is changed (check the URL1 page).
+7.6. go back to the victim client browser and see if the temperature, within 10 seconds, is changed (check the URL1 page).
 If so, then the attack is successful.

 8. You are recommended to remove the line you added in step 1.3, in this file: /etc/resolvconf/resolv.conf.d/head, so that your future experiments won't be affected.